-The HR strategy is thus a long-term plan that influences HR practices throughout the organization.
+The HR strategy is thus a long-term plan that dictates HR practices throughout the organization.

-In general, an HR strategy has a number of characteristics:
+An HR strategy has a set of characteristics:

 - It takes longer than one year to implement.

-- It changes the character and direction of Human Resources Management activities
+- It shapes the character and direction of Human Resources Management activities

-- Help in the deployment and allocation of organizational resources (i.e. money, time, personnel)
+- Helps in the deployment and allocation of organizational resources (i.e. money, time, personnel)